Are Ehlers-Danlos Syndrome Headaches and Migraines Caused by Cervical Spine and Neck Instability?

 This is what these researchers said:

-“Headache and neck pain (cervicalgia) are frequently reported among patients with joint hypermobility but the prevalence and scope of these symptoms has not been studied in the era of contemporary Ehlers-Danlos and hypermobility disorder nosology.”
+“Headache and neck pain (cervicalgia) are frequently reported among patients with joint hypermobility but the prevalence and scope of these symptoms have not been studied in the era of contemporary Ehlers-Danlos and hypermobility disorder nosology.”
+(Explanatory note: See The 2017 international classification of the Ehlers–Danlos syndromes.)

 - Overall, 93 patients (66%) reported either headache or neck pain with 49 of those (53%) reporting both.